-Credits/ PDPs: Three (3) non-degree Graduate credits from Merrimack College through affiliation with the Division of Graduate Education.
-Each graduate seminar also earns 67.5 PDPs.
-Participants may opt to take this seminar for 67.5 Professional Development Points only.
+Credits/PDPs: Three (3) non-degree graduate credits from Merrimack College through affiliation with the Division of Graduate Education which can be converted to 67.5 PDPs.

 The Bursar’s Office is open Monday - Friday, 8:30 a.m. to 4:30 p.m.
 Instructors are not able to accept payment from students the day of the course.
 The Bursar’s Office is not open on Saturdays.